software-tools-books/sd4ds/src/introduction/index.md

 done
 ```

-and display data files and programs' output like this:
+and data files and programs' output like this:
 {: .continue}

 ```{: .txt}